Opening September 1, 2026 Pre-opening inquiries open

 CareCompass helps families and adults understand available vaccine options, stay up to date, and prepare for school, travel, work, and routine preventive care.

-- Flu vaccines for patients age 3 and older
+• Flu vaccines for patients aged 3 and older

-- COVID-19 vaccines for patients age 3 and older
+• COVID-19 vaccines for patients aged 3 and older

-- Back-to-school and routine vaccines for children and adolescents age 7 and older
+• Back-to-school and routine vaccines for children and adolescents aged 7 and older

-Maryland age guidance: Pharmacists may administer influenza and COVID-19 vaccines to individuals age 3 and older, and other qualifying routine vaccines to individuals age 7 and older, subject to current law, vaccine-specific protocols, product age indications, clinical eligibility, consent requirements, inventory, and insurance coverage.
+Maryland age guidance: Pharmacists may administer influenza and COVID-19 vaccines to individuals aged 3 and older, and other qualifying routine vaccines to individuals aged 7 and older, subject to current law, vaccine-specific protocols, product age indications, clinical eligibility, consent requirements, inventory, and insurance coverage.

 Before the appointment